Dolph Ziggler: Total Nonstop Action Wrestling (2024–present)

 Nemeth made his debut for Total Nonstop Action Wrestling (TNA) at the Hard To Kill PPV on January 13, 2024, confronting the new TNA World Champion Moose.
 Nemeth's first rivalry in TNA was against Steve Maclin, defeating him at Sacrifice.
 Nemeth would move into a rivalry with Moose's new faction, The System.
 Nemeth challenged for Moose's TNA World Championship at Rebellion, in a losing effort.
 After being attacked by The System and not cleared to wrestle at Under Siege, Nemeth would team with his brother, Ryan Nemeth, to challenge The System's Eddie Edwards and Brian Myers for the TNA World Tag Team Championship at Against All Odds, but would be defeated, after interference from JDC.

 At Slammiversary, Nemeth won a six-way to win the TNA World Championship.
-He would retain the title during the following months against Mustafa Ali on the August 1 episode of Impact!, Josh Alexander on the August 15th episode of Impact! and in a 60-minute Iron Man match at Emergence, Moose at Victory Road, Joe Hendry at Bound for Glory, Eddie Edwards at Turning Point, and A. J. Francis at Final Resolution.
+He would retain the title during the following months against Mustafa Ali on the August 1 episode of Impact!, Josh Alexander on the August 15 episode of Impact! and in a 60-minute Iron Man match at Emergence, Moose at Victory Road, Joe Hendry at Bound for Glory, Eddie Edwards at Turning Point, and A. J. Francis at Final Resolution.

 At Genesis, Nemeth would lose his TNA World Championship to Joe Hendry, ending his reign at 183 days.
 On March 14, 2025, at Sacrifice, Nic attacked Matt Hardy alongside his brother Ryan, turning heel in the process.
 The Nemeths would then go on to win the titles from the Hardys a month later at Rebellion, only to lose them back to the Hardys at Slammiversary.
+At Bound for Glory, Nemeth and Frankie Kazarian co won the Call Your Shot Gauntlet.
+He cashed his Call Your Shot title match at Slammiversary, where he defeated Mike Santana to become TNA World Champion for the second time.
+At Lockdown, Nic and his brother Ryan defeated Hardy Boyz for the tag title for second time.